Aquatic Center Grant Program

 The meetings are held twice a year, in spring and fall.
 The spring meeting takes place in Northern California, usually in the month of March.
 Southern California's meeting takes place in October.
 Agencies participating in the grant program volunteer to host a meeting.
 The meeting lasts two days and occasionally includes a third day, which involves a boating activity.

-For meeting information, please contact Amy Rigby at Amy.Rigby@parks.ca.gov.
+For meeting information, please contact Joleane King at Joleane.King@parks.ca.gov.

-Contact the Deputy Director of the Division of Boating and Waterways at:
+Contact the Acting Deputy Director of the Division of Boating and Waterways at:

 One Capitol Mall, Suite 410